Rule 58A. Entry of judgment; abstract of judgment.

 (c) When judgment entered; recording.
 A judgment is complete and shall be deemed entered for all purposes, except the creation of a lien on real property, when it is signed and filed as provided in paragraphs (a) or (b).
 The clerk shall immediately record the judgment in the register of actions and the register of judgments.

 (d) Notice of judgment.
-A copy of the signed judgment shall be promptly served by the party preparing it in the manner provided in Rule 5.
-The time for filing a notice of appeal is not affected by this requirement.
+The party preparing the judgment shall promptly serve a copy of the signed judgment on the other parties in the manner provided in Rule 5 and promptly file proof of service with the court.
+Except as provided in Rule of Appellate Procedure 4(g), the time for filing a notice of appeal is not affected by this requirement.

 (e) Judgment after death of a party.
 If a party dies after a verdict or decision upon any issue of fact and before judgment, judgment may nevertheless be entered.